Taxable, Input Taxed & GST Free Sales

 - sales by a business not registered for GST

-For more detail on GST, GST free sales and input tax sales, please refer to the Australian Government’s GST for small business guide.
+For more detail on GST, please refer to the Australian Government’s GST for small business guide.

 There’s a lot to get your head around when you’re starting a new business, and GST is just one bit most fledgling business owners will need to get to grips with.
 If you’re looking for help, download our free guide to better understand GST.